 BILL MOYERS: So you weren't using hyperbole in Australia?
-That wasn't just to try to drive a point home when you talked about-- DAVID SIMON: No.
+That wasn't just to try to drive a point home when you talked about--

 BILL MOYERS: --two Americas and the people in one of those Americas has been “utterly divorced from the American experience” that you, David Simon--

 DAVID SIMON: You know, listen, a lot of this falls on people of color because, you know, they're the last in through the door in the economic ladder.
 And if you look at the city where I live and you look at Baltimore, Maryland, half of the adult male African American residents have no work.
 That's not an economic system that is having a bad go of it, that's something that doesn't actually work.

 That's an economic system that is throwing away and doesn't need 10 to 15 percent of its population.